Trees, Shrubs & Landscaping

 Watering Your New Tree or Shrub

-When watering your new tree or shrub, keep in mind that water needs will be considerable at first.
+When watering your new tree or shrub, keep in mind that water needs will be considered at first.
 But since you're planting in fall, those needs will soon taper off until spring.
 As your trees and shrubs are becoming established, water two or three times a week, adjusting for weather and soil condition.
 Go for infrequent but generous deep soakings.

 Feed Your New Trees